G.A.L.A. is now Makers Mill!

 Ongoing programs will include:

-- WORKSHOPS & CLASSES - build a chair, design a website, weld a plant holder, create earrings, craft a silver ring, work with circuit boards - you get the picture.
+WORKSHOPS & CLASSES - build a chair, design a website, weld a plant holder, create earrings, craft a silver ring, work with circuit boards, fabricate or laser cut a load of possibilities - you get the picture.

-- REPAIR CAFES - learn how to mend or fix a broken appliance, lamp, yard tool, clothing.
+FIX IT CLINICS - learn how to mend, fix a broken appliance, lamp, yard tool, or upcycle old materials.

 Resources for Professionals, Businesses & Entrepreneurs